schneems/rust_macro_tutorial/docs/rundoc_output/README.md

 }

 ```

-Each attribute we support is queried.
-If it doesn't exist, we set a default and keep going until all information needed to build the struct is present.
-If we parse an attribute into the lookup but forget to remove it, an exception is raised that points to the attribute that we forgot to wire up.
+This code iterates over all parsed attributes to pull out values we care about from the `HashMap` via `drain()`:

+From there we check for possible developer mistakes by raising an error if `ignore` is detected with either `display` or `rename`:

+Then default values are defined and a `ParseField` is returned.
 It might seem like we added a lot of code, but most of this boils down to:

 - Define all valid attributes in a `ParseAttribute` enum with a `KnownAttribute` discriminant
 - Implement `syn::parse::Parse` for these enums